FP-22-23/java-term-project-tuiqpan/README.md

 - _savings_, _salary_ of type Integer, consultable and modifiable.
 - _others_, of type List<Others>, consultable and modifiable.
 - _mortgage_, of type Boolean, consultable and modifiable.
-- _salaryPerHour_, of type SalaryPerHour, consultable.
+- _salaryPerHour_, of type SalaryPerHour, consultable and modifiable.
 Indicates the salary per hour of a user.

 **Constructors**: